-What Is Human Resource Management?; Federal and Provincial Legislation Affecting Human Resource Management; Designing Jobs
+Lesson 1: What Is Human Resource Management?; Legislation Affecting Human Resource Management; Designing Jobs

-Performance Management Systems; Steps in an Effective Performance Management System; Performance Appraisal Methods
+Lesson 5: Performance Management Systems; Steps in an Effective Performance Management System; Retention and Motivation

-Occupational Health & Safety; Workplace Hazardous Materials Information Systems; Building a Health & Safety Culture
+Lesson 7: Occupational Health & Safety; Building a Health & Safety Culture

-The History of Unions in Canada; Labour Relations Process; Functions of the International, National and Local Unions
+Lesson 8: History of Unions and Canada’s Labor Laws; Labor Relations Process; Functions of the International, National and Local Unions